-Assistant Professors: Leighton A. Hartzog, CPA; Susan B. Shurden, MPA will earn 126 credit hours and receive the Bachelor of Science Degree in Accounting.
+Assistant Professors: Leighton A. Hartzog, CPA

+The mission of the accounting program is to prepare students for professional careers in public accounting, industry, and government.
+Teamwork, ethics and leadership skills are emphasized in this program.
+Accounting majors will earn 126 credit hours and receive the Bachelor of Science Degree in Accounting.
 Graduates are encouraged to take the CPA Exam.
 In addition to a wide variety of accounting courses, students will also take related business administration courses including: Principles of Macro- and Microeconomics, Business Law, Business Ethics, Personal and Corporate Finance, Management and Marketing.